ohsik/simtiful/readme.md

 ### v 1.0.4
 - Live on WordPress.org https://wordpress.org/themes/simtiful/

+### v 1.0.5
+- Added no post message in category.php

 ### Design Prototype (HTML folder)
 HTML version of Simtiful.
 You can delete the entire HTML folder.
 It does not do anything with WordPress.